NFS002/nfs002.github.io/README.md

 3. Commit
 4. Push to origin sources

-Jekyll builds the static html content is built into the *docs/* directory, which is configured as the site root on GitHub.
+Jekyll builds the static html content into the *docs/* directory, which is configured as the site root on GitHub.

 The default branch unfortunately happens to be called 'sources' but it could just as well be 'master' or 'main'